loopwerk/Saga/README.md

 - Stencil, the template language, doesn't support rendering computed properties (https://github.com/stencilproject/Stencil/issues/219).
 So if you extend `Page` with computed properties, you sadly won't be able to render them in your templates.
 - Stencil's template inheritance doesn't support overriding blocks through multiple levels (https://github.com/stencilproject/Stencil/issues/275)
-- Ink, the Markdown parser, is buggy and is missing features (https://github.com/JohnSundell/Ink/pull/49, https://github.com/JohnSundell/Ink/pull/63).
-Pull requests don't seem to get merged anymore?
-- Splash, the syntax highlighter, only has support for Swift grammar.
-If you write articles with, let's say, JavaScript code blocks, they won't get properly highlighted.

 ## Thanks